rustielin/rustielin.github.io/_posts/2018-3-9-blockshell.md

 ---
 layout: post
 title: Blockshell, A Minimal Blockchain Learning CLI
-headline: I used some awesome open-sourced tools to teach a six hour Introduction to Bitcoin and Blockchain workshop.
+headline: I taught a six hour long workshop on an Introduction to Bitcoin and Blockchain for new Blockchain at Berkeley members.
+As the first part of new members' "Month of Learning" program, it is imperative for all members to have seen the same material, establishing a baseline knowledge that we expect from every one of our members.
 ---

 [Blockshell](https://github.com/rustielin/blockshell), credits to Daxeel